 How do I get my SNHU transpcript?

 You may request your SNHU transcript from the registrar at SNHU.
+Please note that there is a five dollar fee for an electronic version and a seven dollar fee for a paper version.

 Can I drop from the course?